lukasschwab/proxy-draft/README.md

 $ brew install montage
 ```

-To install the go dependencies, run this from the project directory:
+To install the Go dependencies, run this from the project directory:

 ```
 $ go get -d ./...